distek/panel.nvim/README.md

                         -- the filetype to lock to the panel ft = "toggleterm",

-                        -- The open function returns the buffer ID of whatever we want in the panel open = function()
+                        -- The open function should return the buffer ID of whatever we want in the panel open = function()
                             -- open a new terminal in a split (we *want* to create a new window) vim.cmd("split +term")